rutujar/TicTacToe/README.md

 # TRAVIS CI

-To run TicTacToe in Travis fork my repository and build trigger.
+To run TicTacToe:

+* Fork the repository
+* Open Travis Ci
+* Enable the repository
+* Build the trigger